Scottish Lamb Hotch Potch Stew

-Tender pieces of grass-fed lamb shoulder, with a big, bountiful mix of vegetables in broth makes a rich, healthy meal.
-The stew is called Hotch Potch, and it may sound like a children’s game, but it’s actually a traditional Scottish vegetable stew featuring lamb or mutton.
-In this recipe, Chef Alan Bergo uses lamb shoulder, but many other slow-cooking cuts could be used too.
+Tender pieces of grass-fed lamb or goat shoulder, with a big, bountiful mix of vegetables in broth make a rich, healthy meal.
+The lamb or goat meat stew recipe is called Hotch Potch, and it may sound like a children’s game, but it’s actually a traditional Scottish vegetable stew featuring lamb or mutton.
+In this goat meat stew recipe, Chef Alan Bergo uses lamb shoulder, but many other slow-cooking cuts like goat meat could be used too.

-Chef Bergo discovered an old recipe for Hotch Potch, and decided to create a modern version that still keeps the basic principles of the original.
-In times of food scarcity, the stew could be made with garden vegetables that were available, but also wild vegetables that one could gather, specifically wild onions, lovage, and nettles.
+Chef Bergo discovered an old recipe for Hotch Potch and decided to create a modern version that still keeps the basic principles of the original.
+In times of food scarcity, the lamb or goat meat stew recipe could be made with garden vegetables that were available, but also wild vegetables that one could gather, specifically wild onions, lovage, and nettles.

 Yield is enough to serve 4 as an entrée.